 http://ben.balter.com/2015/11/23/why-open-source/ is a terrific post to mine for arguments, if you are advocating for open source development within a government agency.
 Many of Ben Balter's other writings are worth looking at too.

 Finally, there is one issue in particular that I have encountered over and over again in government-initiated open source projects.
 It is so common, and so potentially damaging to a project, that I have given it its own subsection below.

 In the section called “Be Open From Day One”, I explained why it's best for an open source project to be run in the open from the very beginning.
-That advice, particularly the section called “Waiting Just Creates an Exposure Event”, is if anything even more true for government code.
+That advice, particularly the section called “Waiting Just Creates an Exposure Event”, is especially applicable to government code.

 Government projects have greater potential to be harmed by a needless exposure event than private-sector projects have.
 Elected officials and those who work for them are understandably sensitive to negative public comments.
-Thus even for the most conscientious team, a worrying cloud of uncertainty will surround everything by the time you're ready to open up hitherto closed code.
-How can you ever know you've got it all cleaned up?
-You do your best, but you can never be totally sure some hawk-eyed hacker out there won't spot something embarrassing after the release.
-The team worries, and worry is an energy drain: it causes them to spend time chasing down ghosts, and at the same time can cause them to unconsciously avoid steps that might risk revealing real problems.
+Thus even for the most conscientious team, a worrying cloud of uncertainty will hover over everything by the time they're ready to open up hitherto closed code.
+How can they ever know they've got it all cleaned up?
+Onecan never be totally sure some hawk-eyed hacker out there won't spot something embarrassing after the publication.
+This worry is an energy drain: it causes the team to spend time chasing down ghosts, and at the same time can cause them to unconsciously avoid steps that might risk revealing real problems.

 This concern doesn't only apply to government software, of course.
 But in the private sector, businesses sometimes have competitive reasons to stay behind the curtain until their first release, even if they intend for the project to be open source in the long run.
-Government projects should not have that motivation to start out closed, at least in theory, and they have even more to lose.
+Government projects should not have that motivation for starting out closed, at least in theory, and they have even more to lose.